maierav/sensation/intro.md

 :::

 ## SCIENCE

+Why science?
+And what is science, exactly?
+Let us examine this before reviewing the science of perception.
+You might wonder whether that is worth doing.
+The answer is that it seems generally wise to question what you know and how you know it.
+Ridding yourself of misconceptions or misunderstandings is helpful in succeeding in whatever you want to accomplish.
+Trying to accomplish something in the world while having an incorrect idea about the world is likely to result in failure.
+In order to invent flying cars, we first need to understand gravity, of course.
+But there is a deeper reason why we need to wait a bit longer before discussing the science of perception.
+The problem, as we will see, is that perception seems to be challenging to place inside science - or so it may seem.
+Only by pondering for a moment why and how science has become a leading explanation of the world, we can understand why perception seemingly poses a problem for science - and how it could be overcome.

+### Radical Doubt

+Why should we spend time learning about science? is there a reason to put more trust in science than in other explanations of the world?
+Let's go to the extreme and apply these questions to _everything_.
+Let us first take on a stance of radical distrust, or doubt.

+This is an interesting exercise, really.
+If we apply doubt to everything we know - when we question: "How do I know that really?
+Can I be really sure of that?", we find that there is good reason to doubt almost everything we believe.

+It seems extremely challenging to rule out, for example, that we live inside a computer simulation (as shown in the "Matrix" movies).
+In that case, our entire reality may not be "real".

+Does that mean that such radical doubt leaves us with zero certainty?
+Is everything we believe potentially completely wrong?

+Thinkers across the millenia have struggled with this issue.
+One of them, René Descartes, proposes an interesting answer: No matter how much you doubt, you cannot doubt away that there is _something_.
+This something is your perception (technically, Descartes argued that there is thought - but we made the case above that us having a thought could be seen as us perceiving that thought).
+You can doubt that your perception is accurate (it could be part of a computer simulation after all).
+But the fact that _there is_ perception as you doubt seems immune to all doubt.

+Here we see why perception is an interesting phenomenon.
+The existence of perception - the colors that you see right now seem indubitable - while everything else (including what your perception is about) seems to be questionable.

+Let us take a moment and appreciate this argument.
+Descartes tells us that radical doubt - doubting _everything_ - does not result in us finding out that "we know that we do not know anything".
+Instead, we seem to find _something_ (argubaly perception itself) that survives this radical intellectual exercise.
+This seems like good news.

+But where do we go from there?

+Talking in broad strokes, the next step is _science_.
+In fact, we already are engaging in science.
+We are observing (the something, or perception, that seems to survive doubt) and we are thinking - theorizing - about that.
+This interplay between observing and theorizing now just needs to be expanded about all else, and we seemingly found a rope that we can use to climb out of the abyss of all-encompassing doubt that we climbed into.

+### Explanatory Success of Science

 There has been an enormous amount of scientific research on sensation and perception.
 And, just like most science, the outcome of this collective effort has proven _productive_, _effective_, and _beneficial_ - and arguably more so than any other approach to studying sensation and perception.
 That is, thanks to the *science* of perception, we have become able to successfully help people that we had not been able to help before, such as using cochlear implants to allow people who were born deaf to become able to hear.
 It is success of this kind that lends strong support to science being worth doing and studying.